lapchann/TicTacToe-pygame/README.md

 <h1>TicTacToe_pygame</h1>
 <p>I have programmed tic tac toe before.
 However, this time I experimented with the pygame library.
-I created a UI for the game.<br><br>
+I created a user interface for the game.<br><br>

-Completed December 2024.</p>
+Completed December 2023.</p>